 The exporter or seller makes the shipment and forwards the shipping documents along with an acceptance form or time draft to the importer’s bank.
-The bank presents it to the importer and once accepted, it becomes a legal document.
+The bank presents it to the importer, and once accepted, it becomes a legal document.
 The importer accepts the liability to make the payment at a specified future date.
 Exporter gets back the acceptance.
-The importer gets the shipping documents from his bank.
+The importer receives the shipping documents from his bank.
 He can present it at the shipping port and take possession of the goods.

 Documents against Payment

 In this case, the importer is first required to make the payment to the bank, after which the bank hands over the documents to him.
 It is also called Cash against Documents or a Sight Draft because it is paid at the sight of the documents.
 The importer can now take possession of the goods from the shipping port.

 XYZ Dealers has to buy 5 German Cars for its showroom.
 It does not want to pay for the cars up front as it does not know the supplier company.
 Even the supplier company is not ready to export the cars to the dealer without payment.

 XYZ Dealers decides to approach its bank with which it has an account for many years.
 It has an excellent credit record and goodwill with its bank.
 The exporter sends the shipping documents to the bank along with the time draft.
 ‘XYZ dealers’ accept the draft with an agreement to pay the exporter the amount for 5 cars after 10 days of receipt of the cars.
 It can thoroughly check the cars in the meantime and raise a complaint, if required, before making the payment.